 The astronomy minor is open to all students.
 A minimum of three courses taken toward the minor must be unique to the minor.

-REQUIRED COURSES 2 4 UNITS
+REQUIRED COURSE S 24 UNITS

 MATH 125 Calculus I 4

 MATH 126 Calculus II 4

 MATH 226 Calculus III 4

 PHYS 151L Fundamentals of

-Physics I: Mechanics an nd
+Physics I: Mechanics and 1

 Thermodynamics 4